Note: This list isn’t in order of preference; it’s a compilation of the best file explorers. You’re advised to choose one as per your need.

 This Android file explorer comes with many additional features like cloud storage, network storage, root support, app manager, pdf viewer, Auto-ZIP file creator and ZIP unpacker, hex viewer, video player with subtitles and much more.
 It provides additional support for LAN and Web storage.

 Asus File Manager is the default file manager for the Zen UI Asus smartphones, but it is also available in the Play Store for all other Android phones.
-It is free with no in-app purchases and even ad-free.
+It is free with no in-app purchases but displays ads.
 The interface design is simple and easy to use where the various categories are perfectly displayed; you can tap on any one of those and view the associated files.

 Asus File Manager comes with a built-in recycle bin to help you recover files after you delete them.
 Other included features that make it one of the best Android file managers are LAN and SMB access, Cloud storage, search option, compressing and extracting files and more.